Identification

 Furthermore, a decision finding an asylum seeker to be an adult cannot be challenged administratively or judicially in itself but can only be challenged judicially when the asylum claim is rejected and as part of the appeal challenging the negative decision of the asylum application.
 Due to this, the Asylum Service does not provide access to the file and documents relevant to the age assessment until and in case of an appeal.
 Where results confirm the individual to be an adult and these results are communicated orally to the applicant, they are usually assisted in applying for material reception conditions and asked to leave the shelter for children as soon as possible.[21]

-The Commissioner of Children’s Rights issued an updated report on age assessment of unaccompanied children at the end of 2018,[20] in which she stated that the procedure that had been adopted from 2014 onwards was a positive development.[21]
+The Commissioner of Children’s Rights issued an updated report on age assessment of unaccompanied children at the end of 2018,[22] in which she stated that the procedure that had been adopted from 2014 onwards was a positive development.[23]
 However, she noted important gaps that still remain, such as: the lack of an overall multidisciplinary approach to the procedure and the decision, especially noting the gaps in the psychosocial aspect of these; the absence of best interest determinations when deciding to initiate the age assessment procedure; the lack of remedy to challenge the decision that determines the age; issues relating to the role of the guardian and the representative in the age assessment procedures; and the conflict of interest that arises as both roles are carried out by the same authority.
 Attention was also paid to the lack of independence of both of these roles as they act on behalf of the national authority they represent.
-Since the Report and throughout 2022 no improvements have been noted and the issues raised by the Commissioner remain issues of concern.
+Since the Report and throughout 2022 and 2023 no improvements have been noted and the issues raised by the Commissioner remain issues of concern.

 In 2021, the IPAC issued a decision concerning an appeal submitted by a Somali national in 2016 against the first instance rejection of their asylum application.
-The judge concluded that the age assessment procedure was erroneous and that the principle of the best interest of the child had been violated due to the fact that the age assessment had been initiated by the Guardian, who by law is supposed to act on the best interest of the child; the age assessment was conducted without giving the applicant the right to a hearing instead medical exams were opted for; the medical report indicating that the applicant was likely an adult contained an element of doubt as to its accuracy.
+The judge concluded that the age assessment procedure was erroneous and that the principle of the best interest of the child had been violated due to the fact that the age assessment had been initiated by the applicant’s guardian, who by law is supposed to act on the best interest of the child; the age assessment was conducted without giving the applicant the right to a hearing instead medical exams were opted for; the medical report indicating that the applicant was likely an adult contained an element of doubt as to its accuracy.
 Thus, the age assessment decision was void, illegal and lacking any legal basis.
-As a result, the procedures that followed, namely processing of the application for international protection of the applicant under the consideration that he is an adult lacked any legal basis and was cancelled.[22]
+As a result, the procedures that followed, namely processing of the application for international protection of the applicant under the consideration that he is an adult lacked any legal basis and was cancelled.[24]

-In 2022, another decision was issued by the IPAC related to the age assessment procedure, where the Court annulled a decision of the Asylum Service due to deficiencies identified in the age assessment procedure and failures to observe required safeguards and the best interest of the child.[23]
+In 2022, another decision was issued by the IPAC related to the age assessment procedure, where the Court annulled a decision of the Asylum Service due to deficiencies identified in the age assessment procedure and failures to observe required safeguards and the best interest of the child.[25]
 Specifically, the Court referred to the CJEU judgement A. and S. v Secretary of State for Security and Justice (Staatssecretaris van Veiligheid en Justitie) and explained that the date of filing the application for international protection is the one decisive in order to assess the refugee’s age with regard to the application of the family reunification procedure, and the authorities should have referred to the applicant’s age at the time of submitting/filing his application and not at the time of the medical examinations.
-Consequently, according to the minimum assessment limit of the method in question, the applicant may have been a minor at the time of the submission of his asylum application and the doubt has to be in favour of the minor, according to the refugee law.
+Consequently, according to the minimum assessment limit of the method in question, the applicant may have been a minor at the time of the submission of his asylum application and the doubt has to be in favour of the minor, according to the Refugee Law.
 Based on these considerations and the deficiencies identified, the Court annulled the contested decision of the Asylum Service.

 Unaccompanied asylum-seekers children in Cyprus: 2019-2022

-2019 2020 2021 2022
+2020 2021 2022 2023

-Applied for asylum 535 308 659 941
+Applied for asylum 308 659 941 957

-Referred for age assessment 203 66 59 109
+Referred for age assessment 66 59 109 188

-Referred for medical examinations Unknown 55 40 71
+Referred for medical examinations 55 40 71 128

-Found to be adults 194 43 33 30
+Found to be adults 43 33 30 94

-Source: 2019, 2020, 2021 Social Welfare Services; 2022 Asylum Service.
+Source: 2020, 2021 Social Welfare Services; 2022, 2023 Asylum Service.

 In 2022, 109 UASC were referred for age assessment, out of which 71 UASC were further referred for medical examinations as part of the age assessment.
 Of the 71 UASC, 16 were found to be minors, 30 were found to be adults, 22 refused to sign consent to undergo the medical examinations, 1 admitted to being over 18 and 2 are pending results.[26]